Fox scores career-high 44, Kings roll past Warriors 141-119

 SACRAMENTO, Calif.
+(AP) — A few moments before coming out of Sacramento’s blowout win over the Golden State Warriors, point guard De’Aaron Fox kept hearing his teammates urge him to continue shooting.

+“They were like, ‘Go get 50,'” Fox said.
+“I’m like, ‘Let’s just get this game over with.
+There’s other opportunities for this to happen.’
+That’s what I said.
+I wasn’t looking for a career high but if the shots were there, take them.”

-(AP) — De’Aaron Fox had a career-best 44 points and the Sacramento Kings beat the short-handed Golden State Warriors 141-119 on Thursday night.
+Fox had a career-best 44 points as the Kings romped to a 141-119 victory against a short-handed Warriors team Thursday night.

-Fox shot 16 of 22 and added seven assists, continuing his two-week scoring surge.
-The mercurial point guard has topped 40 points twice this season and poured in 30 or more in six of his last 10 games.
+The mercurial Fox shot 16 of 22 and added seven assists, continuing his two-week scoring surge.
+He’s topped 40 points twice this season and poured in 30 or more in six of his last 10 games.
 He is averaging 30.7 points during that span.

+“It’s fun to watch, it really is,” Sacramento coach Luke Walton said.
+“To see him continue to figure things out, to see him continue to grow as a leader both vocally and leading by example with his play, is a lot of fun.
+He’s in a good place right now.
+When De’Aaron is playing like this, we’re a pretty good team.”

 Tyrese Haliburton added 21 points with a career-high six 3-pointers, and Richaun Holmes had 25 points and 11 rebounds for the Kings.
 Buddy Hield scored 16.
 Sacramento has won five of six.